 - If you’re currently paying yourself less than $100,000 today—because you started your agency recently, or you’re following guidance from your tax advisor—that’s OK.
 You can grow your income as you grow your agency.

 Beyond salary, you’ll likely owe taxes on annual “pass-through” profits—regardless of whether you take the profits in cash.
-Even as you take cash distributions to cover taxes, you’ll likely reinvest a portion of profits back into the business.
+Even as you take cash distributions to cover taxes like the one which requires an R&D Tax Software, you’ll likely reinvest a portion of profits back into the business.

 9 Factors: Adjusting Owner Compensation to Your Situation